-- a) up to 1 000 000 Francs; or - b) up to twice the amount of profits achieved as a result of the administrative offence, insofar as this figure can be determined and exceeds the amount referred to in a).

-5) The supervisory authority shall impose fines as referred to in (1), (2), (3) a) or (4) on legal persons if the administrative offences are committed in the course of business and in line with the purpose of the legal person (underlying offences) by natural persons who acted either alone or as a member of the executive body of the legal person and hold a management position within the legal person, on the basis of which such persons:232 a) are empowered to represent the legal person towards third parties;

-- b) exercise supervisory powers within the legal person; or - c) are empowered to make decisions in the name of the legal person.

-6) The supervisory authority shall also impose fines as referred to in (1), (2), (3) a) or (4) on legal persons if administrative offences are committed by employees of the legal person, even though not culpably, and these offences were made possible or significantly facilitated by the fact that the persons referred to in (5) failed to take necessary and reasonable measures to prevent such underlying offences.233

-7) The responsibility of the legal person for the underlying offence and the culpability of the persons referred to in (5) and (6) for the same offence are not mutually exclusive.
-The supervisory authority may refrain from imposing a penalty on a natural person, if a fine has already been imposed on the legal person for the same offence and there are no particular circumstances that would make it imperative to impose a penalty.234 a) has appointed a person subject to due diligence to perform the duties on the basis of a written agreement; and

-8) No penalty shall be imposed pursuant to (1), (3) and (4) on a person who does not personally perform the due diligence pursuant to Art.
+- a) up to 1 000 000 Francs; or - b) up to twice the amount of profits achieved as a result of the administrative offence, insofar as this figure can be determined and exceeds the amount referred to in a). - 5) The supervisory authority shall impose fines as referred to in (1), (2), (3) a) or (4) on legal persons if the administrative offences are committed in the course of business and in line with the purpose of the legal person (underlying offences) by natural persons who acted either alone or as a member of the executive body of the legal person and hold a management position within the legal person, on the basis of which such persons:236 - a) are empowered to represent the legal person towards third parties; - b) exercise supervisory powers within the legal person; or - c) are empowered to make decisions in the name of the legal person. - 6) The supervisory authority shall also impose fines as referred to in (1), (2), (3) a) or (4) on legal persons if administrative offences are committed by employees of the legal person, even though not culpably, and these offences were made possible or significantly facilitated by the fact that the persons referred to in (5) failed to take necessary and reasonable measures to prevent such underlying offences.237 - 7) The responsibility of the legal person for the underlying offence and the culpability of the persons referred to in (5) and (6) for the same offence are not mutually exclusive.
+The supervisory authority may refrain from imposing a penalty on a natural person, if a fine has already been imposed on the legal person for the same offence and there are no particular circumstances that would make it imperative to impose a penalty.238 - 8) No penalty shall be imposed pursuant to (1), (3) and (4) on a person who does not personally perform the due diligence pursuant to Art.
 5 (1) under the provisions of Art.
-15 (1) or (2), if that $person:^{235}$
+15 (1) or (2), if that person:239 - a) has appointed a person subject to due diligence to perform the duties on the basis of a written agreement; and

-- SPG - b) checks that the duties are being performed properly. - 9) The limitation period shall be three years.236
+- b) checks that the duties are being performed properly. - 9) The limitation period shall be three years.240